Ing2-Team2EasyExam/EasyExam/README.md

 Finally, to merge into the `development` branch, you need to create a pull request and it needs to be approved by, at least, one other teammate and pass the CI github action.

-At the end of every sprint (there will be two sprints), a merge to master will be done or if a common developing feature is added to develop is going to be cherry-picked to master as well.
+At the end of every sprint, a merge to master will be done or if a common developing feature is added to develop is going to be cherry-picked to master as well.

 ## Deployment instructions